 - Improves attention skills

 - Creates a safe environment to explore moods and emotional states through participation in active music-making experiences

 2017-2018 Tuition – 16-week semester

 New students can enroll at any time.
 If a semester is already underway, tuition will be prorated to reflect the number of weeks that remain.
-Download a registration form or pick one up at the school, and return it to us by mail, fax, or in person.
+Submit an online inquiry to begin the registration process, or call 781-721-2950 with questions.

 Music Therapy Group for Persons with Parkinson's